NiloofarNL/packpop2/README.md

 <!-- badges: end -->

 The goal of Populationpack is to analyze information about population based on number of families, owners, tenants and residential units of all blocks in Mashhad, Iran.
+By clicking on [here](https://niloofarnl.github.io/packpop2/reference/population_density.html) you can have access to the vignettes.

 ## Installation

 You can install the development version of packpop2 like so:

 ```{r setup, force = TRUE}
 if(!require(remotes)){